archywillhe/0a-Jekyll/_posts/2015-08-06-boolean-satisfiability-problem-or-sat-in-5-minutes.md

 1. **pure literal elimination**: The idea is simple.
 If a literal appears only as positive or negative (but not both, and hence we call it **pure**) in the formula,

-    1. we assign a value to the literal for it to yeild `True`.
+    1. we assign a value to the literal for it to yield `True`.

     2. and delete all the clauses which contain it in the formula.

-    >This is because since it is pure, we can just make it yeild `True` and it won't have any other consequence to the overall satisfiable.
+    >This is because since it is pure, we can just make it yield `True` and it won't have any other consequence to the overall satisfiable.
     >
     >    $$ (a \lor b \lor \neg c) \land (a \lor \neg b) \land ( b \lor \neg c) $$
     >
     >    In the formula above, $a$ and $c$ are both pure, so we can give $a = True$ and $c = False$, and delete all the clauses that contain them.
 After that we'd end up with no clauses.
-And that means the formula is satisfible with
+And that means the formula is satisfiable with
     >
     >    <div class="row d_shortcuts">
     >    $a$: True<br>